edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Location_Party.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01003661
+rdfs:comment | An individual, a group, or a body having a role related to a location. edi3:cefactBusinessProcess | In All Contexts

+@id | cefact:Requesting_Party.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002017
+rdfs:comment | An individual, a group, or a body having a role as a requestor. edi3:cefactBusinessProcess | Project Management

+@id | cefact:Trade_Party.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01004594
-Comments: <br/>An individual, a group, or a body having a role related to a location.<br/>An individual, a group, or a body having a role as a requestor.<br/>An individual, a group, or a body having a role in a trade business function.<br/>
+rdfs:comment | An individual, a group, or a body having a role in a trade business function. edi3:cefactBusinessProcess | Buy-Ship-Pay

 Properties: